SPFL gives Premiership clubs 5pm deadline to pick winter break preference

-The SPFL has given all 12 Scottish Premiership clubs until 5pm to indicate their preference on when the winter break should be introduced.
+The SPFL is expected to announce whether the winter break will be brought forward tonight after giving all 12 Scottish Premiership clubs a 5pm deadline to indicate their preference on when it should be introduced.

-Three options are to pause as planned after January 3, start the break after Boxing Day fixtures, or begin the hiatus before Sunday's game.
+The three options were to pause as planned after January 3, start the break after Boxing Day fixtures, or begin the hiatus before Sunday's game.

-The SPFL board is encouraging clubs not to vote for the last option which would mean there are no games on December 26 due to the few slots available to play matches.
+The SPFL board encouraged clubs not to vote for the last option which would mean there are no games on December 26 due to the few slots available to play matches.

 If the winter break is brought forward to after Boxing Day, action would return on the week beginning Monday January 17.